andreupifarre/preload-it/README.md

 }
 ```

-<a href="https://andreupifarre.github.io/preload.js/docs/index.html">See an eample here</a>
+<a href="https://andreupifarre.github.io/preload.js/docs/index.html">See a live example</a>

 ## License